openstack-archive/tripleo-quickstart-extras/roles/build-images/README.md

    need to be used instead of the overcloud-images ones).
 * `image_build_extract_list` -- List of artifacts to extract from the isolated build environment after building.
-* `inject_images` -- List of artifacts to inject into the undercloud image
+* `inject_images` -- List of artifacts to inject into the undercloud image.
+Set to [] to disable injection
 * `skip_build_images` -- skip building images if there present or cached (default: true), setting it to false will add '--no-skip' option to openstack image build command.